Terms and Conditions

 Tickets issued by the Abbey Medieval Festival Committee (‘The Committee’) are subject to the following conditions:

-Tickets purchased may not, without the prior written consent of The Committee be resold, packaged or used for advertising, promotion or other commercial purposes (including competitions or trade promotions) or to enhance the demand for other goods and services.
+- All ticket purchases are non-transferable and may not be resold, packaged or used for advertising, promotion or other commercial purposes (including competitions or trade promotions) or to enhance the demand for other goods and services, without prior written consent.
 If a ticket is sold or used in breach of these conditions, the bearer of the ticket may be denied admission, or other action taken, without guarantee of a refund.
 Entry may also be denied if tickets are not purchased from an authorised point of sale.

-The daily program for activities within the Abbey Medieval Festival is provisional and subject to change as necessary without notice due to adverse weather conditions or other operational reasons.
+- The daily program for activities within the Abbey Medieval Festival is provisional and subject to change as necessary without notice due to adverse weather conditions or other operational reasons.
 The right is reserved to cancel, withdraw, postpone, relocate or reschedule activities and there is no guarantee of viewing any or all scheduled activities.

-Our costumed staff/volunteers/re-enactors may exhibit medieval behaviours and prejudices.
+- Our costumed staff/volunteers/re-enactors may exhibit medieval behaviours and prejudices.

-Images of the Festival taken with a camera, mobile phone or other wireless device cannot be used for any purpose other than for private and domestic purposes, without prior written consent of the Committee and payment of any imposed fee.
+- Images of the Festival taken with a camera, mobile phone or other wireless device cannot be used for any purpose other than for private and domestic purposes, without prior written consent of the Committee and payment of any imposed fee.
 Images cannot be sold, licensed, published or otherwise commercially exploited.

-Making or distributing of broadcasts, commentary or news reports by any means in any format or media including any such commentary made by mobile phone or other wireless device is not permitted without prior consent of The Committee.
+- Making or distributing of broadcasts, commentary or news reports by any means in any format or media including any such commentary made by mobile phone or other wireless device is not permitted without prior consent of The Committee.

-Visitors consent to being photographed, filmed and recorded as visitors to the Festival and consent to the use of any such film, image or recording at the discretion of The Committee.
+- Visitors consent to being photographed, filmed and recorded as visitors to the Festival and consent to the use of any such film, image or recording at the discretion of The Committee.